uberspark/uapp-pvdriver-uart/src/rpi-linux-4.4.y/README.md

 Building and Installing uberXMHF
 --------------------------------

-1. do a make docs_html within uberxmhf.git/docs folder and read uberxmhf.git/docs/_build/index.html.
-Refer to
-   raspberry pi3 build and installation instructions.
-Note: you will need to pass --enable-uart-pl011 and --enable-uapp-pvdriver-uart at the build configuration step.
+1. do a `make clean` followed by a `make docs_html` within `uberxmhf.git/docs` folder and read `uberxmhf.git/docs/_build/index.html`.
+Refer to raspberry pi3 build and installation instructions.
+Note: you will need to pass `--enable-uart-pl011`, `--enable-uart-pl011-ctsrts`, and `--enable-uapp-pvdriver-uart` at the build configuration step.

 2. you will also need to have the debugging setup as mentioned in the raspberry pi3 debugging documentation within uberXMHF so you can test the UART para-virtualized driver with the test scripts.
-As per the documentation we will refere to the target system as the Pi3 running uberXMHF along with the UART para virtualized driver and the host system as the test-bed dual.
+As per the documentation we will refer to the target system as the Pi3 running uberXMHF along with the UART para virtualized driver and the host system as the test-bed dual.